 Using Audio Analysis to Flag Risks Before Upload

 CutCue analyzes the audio track of your video and cross-references the spoken content against known terms and phrases that YouTube flags as unsuitable for advertisers.
-Each flagged occurrence appears as a timestamped marker directly in your timeline in Premiere Pro, DaVinci Resolve, or Final Cut Pro.
+Each flagged occurrence appears as a timestamped marker directly in your timeline in Premiere Pro, DaVinci Resolve, or Vegas Pro.

 The practical workflow looks like this: